Monitoring KPIs is an important part of your operations and this is especially important for tracking and managing 3PL performance.

-A transportation based 3PL would be the most likely choice for a brand looking to fulfill Direct to Consumer orders.
+A transportation-based 3PL would be the most likely choice for a brand looking to fulfill Direct to Consumer orders.
 This would be called Pick and Pack and requires shipping many small parcels to thousands of customers daily.

-Warehouse and Distribution Based 3PL
+Warehouse and Distribution-Based 3PL

-A warehouse and distribution based 3PL would specialize in storing, warehousing and transporting your products.
+A warehouse and distribution-based 3PL would specialize in storing, warehousing and transporting your products.
 These companies would be able to store pallets, bulk storage, or even rack storage.
 A lot of times these companies will further specialize in the types of products they most commonly handle whether it is Grocery, Dry Goods, Electronics ( small or large) or Apparel.

-Most often this type of 3PL provider can be associated with storing large quantities of a commodity such as paper towels and then ships pallet of goods off to Walmart, Target and other big box stores.
+Most often this type of 3PL provider can be associated with storing large quantities of a commodity such as paper towels and then ships pallets of goods off to Walmart, Target and other big box stores.

 Some common types of warehouses: